backbencherstudio/gogamee/CENTRALIZED_DATA_STRUCTURE.md

 - `calculatePriceFromDefault(timeRange, isDeparture)`: Calculates price based on deviation from default
 - `getAvailableTimeSlots(type)`: Returns available time slots for a flight type

+### Extras Helpers
+- `text`: Access to all UI text constants
+- `constants`: Access to currency symbols and quantity limits
+- `initialExtras`: Array of available extra services with pricing and descriptions

 ## Benefits of Centralization

 1. **Single Source of Truth**: All data is managed in one place